bubjoin/slow-api/README.md

 only short and synchronous memory operations are allowed inside the lock, do not perform async or blocking operations while holding this lock
 - day 11 service separation : making spaghetti code readable and growable, make endpoints shorter by moving service logic outside the endpoint
+- day 12 persistence boundary : moving from memory to database, cover memory access with repository function, service function doesn't know the detail of how to save